pdf-association/arlington-pdf-model/TestGrammar/README.md

 Info: detected a dictionary wildcard version-based feature before official introduction in PDF x.y (using PDF a.b) for ...
 Info: detected a dictionary wildcard version-based feature that was deprecated in PDF x.y (using PDF a.b) for ...
 Info: detected a dictionary wildcard version-based feature that was only in PDF x.y (using PDF a.b) for ...
+Info: detected an empty PDF name ("/" is a valid PDF name, but unusual) for ...
 ```

 # Development

 ## Coding Conventions

-* platform independent C++17 with STL and no other dependencies except for a PDF SDK (_no Boost please!_)
+* platform-independent C++17 with STL and no other dependencies except for a PDF SDK (_no Boost please!_)
 * no tabs.
 4 space indents
 * `std::wstring` needs to be used for many things (such as PDF names and strings from PDF files) - _don't assume PDF content is always ASCII or UTF-8_!
-* can safely assume all Arlington TSV data is all ASCII/UTF-8 so can used `std::string`
+* can safely assume all Arlington TSV data is all ASCII/UTF-8 so can use `std::string`
 * liberal comments with code readability ahead of efficiency and performance
 * classes and methods use Doxygen-style `/// @` comments (as supported by Visual Studio IDE)
 * `/// @todo` are to-do comments